-8. (1) There shall be levied an additional extended hours of operation charge which shall be payable by an operator for the use of the aerodrome and its landing facilities and installations when landing at the airport at times when the aerodrome would not ordinarily be open.
+8. (1) An additional extended hours of operation charge is payable by an operator for the use of the aerodrome and its landing facilities and installations when landing at the airport at times when the aerodrome would not ordinarily be open.

-(2) The extended hours of operation charge shall be assessed at the rate set out in the Schedule, subject to any exemptions granted pursuant to regulation 4.
+(2) The extended hours of operation charge is to be assessed at the rate set out in the Schedule, subject to any exemption conferred by-regulation 4.